 Valdez Glacier Lake

-Valdez is a typical Alaskan coastal town, nestled on a strip of land between the Chugach Mountains and Prince William Sound, offering stunning views, fantastic hiking trails, stunning waterfalls, and hundreds of miles of hiking trails to explore.
+Valdez is a typical Alaskan coastal town nestled on a strip of land between the Chugach Mountains and Prince William Sound, offering stunning views, fantastic hiking trails, stunning waterfalls, and hundreds of miles of hiking trails to explore.

 You can find countless things to do in Valdez, and one of the most important landmarks is the Valdez Glacier Lake.
 Located on the outskirts of Valdez, it offers breathtaking views and also an amazing history.
-It is known as the All American Route, when gold seekers traveled over the glacier into the interior of Alaska during the Gold Rush of 1898.
+It is known as the All-American Route when gold seekers traveled over the glacier into the interior of Alaska during the Gold Rush of 1898.

 You can visit the Valdez Glacier all year long.
-In the summer, you can explore the glacier by kayak, and during wintertime, you can face the glacier by hiking, ski or snowmobiling.
+In the summer, you can explore the glacier by kayak, and during wintertime, you can face the glacier by hiking, skiing, or snowmobiling.
 While you can’t see the glacier from the lakeshore, you can if you get out on the water, and it is definitely a place worth experiencing while in Valdez.

 By Deanne from Scenic and Savvy

 Alaska is a vast outdoor playground full of natural landmarks and interesting sights.
 Flattop Mountain, located less than a half-hour south of Anchorage, is one adventure worth exploring.

 Flattop Mountain is part of the Chugach Mountain Range in Chugach State Park.
 From its 3,510-foot summit, you get stunning panoramic views of Anchorage, the Cook Inlet, and even the Denali Mountain peak on a clear day.